-One year on, in line with the Supreme Leader’s approved policy, the authorities continue to refuse to initiate judicial investigations or criminal proceedings.
-Instead, the families have had to settle for proposals of money and ‘martyrdom’ while being threatened and intimidated if they wanted to pursue their complaints.
+One year on from the atrocities, in line with the Supreme Leader’s approved policy, the government has continued to refuse to initiate judicial investigations or criminal proceedings.
+Instead, the families of victims have had to settle for proposals of money and ‘martyrdom’ while being threatened and intimidated if they tried to speak out.

 Human rights groups have commenced two initiatives as a minimum form of justice and accountability for the victims’ families.